-Giffords is comprised of a legal team, an advocacy arm and a political action committee and is led by former Congresswoman Gabrielle Giffords.
-She was shot and seriously injured in an assassination attempt in 2011 in Tucson, Arizona, in which six people were killed.
-The Giffords' team works to help write, enact, and defend state and federal gun violence prevention laws around the country.
+Giffords, originally named Americans for Responsible Solutions, is comprised of a legal team, an advocacy arm and a political action committee and is led by former Congresswoman Gabrielle Giffords.
+Congresswoman Giffords was shot and seriously injured in an assassination attempt in 2011 in Tucson, Arizona, in which six people were killed.
+In 2016, Americans for Responsible Solutions merged with the Law Center to Prevent Gun Violence to become the Giffords Law Center to Prevent Gun Violence.
+The Giffords team works to help write, enact, and defend state and federal gun violence prevention laws around the country.
+118